5 Tips For A Better Stream Beyond Hardware and Software

 - First of all, never forget your chat.
 It’s cool to really be into the game you’re playing, but if there’s no interaction between streamer and chat, people will probably leave.
 One of the perks of being live is that you can interact and have actual conversations with people in chat.
 This is super valuable because they’ll be the ones that give you feedback and if they’re having fun, they’ll keep coming back.

 - Don’t be afraid to reach out to other streamers you follow.
-The road can be a lonely one but if you’re really interested in learning how to get better, watch streamers you like, take notes and eventually drop them a message in their inbox.
-They’ll probably won’t mind sharing some of their insight with you.
+The road can be a lonely one, but if you’re really interested in learning how to get better, watch streamers you like, take notes, and eventually drop them a message in their inbox.
+They probably won’t mind sharing some of their insight with you.
 You can even collaborate to grow your audience.
 You never know, you may just be the next big gaming influencer!

 - And finally, go to events!
-They’re great places to network, get to know people in the community, you name it and once you’re there don’t be afraid to walk up to other creators you’ve met online.
+They’re great places to network, get to know people in the community, you name it!
+Once you’re there, don’t be afraid to walk up to other creators you’ve met online.
 Events are great places to see your online friends and meet other cool people as well.
 There are many events worth attending like Twitch Con, Blizzcon, Pax West / East / South, SXSW Gaming as well as game-specific events.

 4. Check Your Numbers BUT DON’T OBSESS OVER THEM.

 Also, make sure to stream to a community you feel you could be a part of.
-You could stream to one that speaks your same language, one that has the same interests as you or even your home country one.
+You could stream to one that speaks your same language, one that has the same interests as you, or even one for your home country.

-Tip: Focus on building the best community you can, it’s best to build one that likes your content and will have your back.
-Remember that people that feel comfortable in a space will keep on coming back and probably bring their friends!
+Tip: Focus on building the best community you can.
+It’s best to build one that likes your content and will have your back.
+Remember that people that feel comfortable in a space will keep coming back and probably bring their friends!

 5. No Two Streamers Do Things The Same Way